amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 ***first-class functions***—Functions are values, just like characters, integers, reals, lists, and such.
 This property of functions is known as *first-class*.

+***local functions***—Since in FP functions are values, a function can be declared inside another function, and such local functions, like local variables, are visible only inside the enclosing function.

-***higher-order functions***—Since in FP functions are values, a function can accept another function as its argument value and a function can return another function as its result value.
+***higher-order functions***—In FP, a function can accept another function as its argument value and a function can return another function as its result value.
 This property of functions is called *higher-order* functions.
 Higher-order functions can abstract away the low-level recursions, thereby making the task of the programmer more convenient and, more importantly, less error-prone.

 Higher-order functions are also called *functionals*.
 The term "functional programming" is a respectful nod to this key concept of FP.

-***partial functions***—In mathematics, a *total* function is one that is defined for the entirety of its domain.
-A *partial* function is a function that is not define for the entirety of its domain.
-In other words, if a partial function is given a value from its domain on which it is not defined, the computation is goes to the $⊥$.

 ***recursion***—Because in FP state maintenance is forbidden, counting loops are forbidden, too.
 The `for` loop construct in PP, for instance, maintains the loop count, which is a state.
 Instead, FP performs repetition with *recursion*.
 A recursive function is one that invokes itself, as part of its operation.
 Many problems in CS are hierarchically structured.
 At the top level, there is the original problem.
 This problem can be expressed in terms of smaller, self-similar sub-problems.